itsadi08/-8-Weeks-SQL-Challenge/README.md

 So if you're a data whiz, it's time to join forces with Data Bank and help them take the next step in their evolution.
 With your data analysis skills, we can unlock the insights needed to make informed decisions and grow Data Bank's customer base.
 So let's get to work and make Data Bank the go-to destination for secure, reliable data storage and digital banking.

-Check out the case study here and the solution here.
+Check out the case study here and the solution here. **TO BE UPDATED SOON**

 ##  🏬 Case Study #5 - Data Mart